 What is Azure Monitor?

-Azure Monitor is a service that was formed in 2018 by combining Application Insights (an Application Performance Management service) and Log Analytics workspace (a log aggregation and analysis platform).
-It can collect, analyse and act on data from the cloud and on-premise infrastructure to provide comprehensive solutions for maximising the availability and performance of various applications.
+Azure Monitor was formed in 2018 by combining Application Insights and Log Analytics workspace.
+It can collect, analyze and act on data to provide solutions for maximizing the performance of various applications.
 The insights provided by the service can be used by the users to act upon issues that persist in their system.

 Get certified in Microsoft Azure with this Microsoft Azure Training!

 The sources from where Azure Monitoring collects data are Azure resources, applications, and operating systems.
 The data that is collected depends on the type of the resource and can be a metric, log, or both which is then used for analysis, visualization, alerts, automation, etc.

 The data collected by Azure Monitor are either metrics or logs.
 The metric data type represents numerical values that signify time-dependent aspects of the source.
 The log data types are structured log files relevant to the source.
 Let’s discuss more about them in the following section.

 Azure monitor metrics measure a resource’s characteristics over a certain period of time.
 Metrics are numerical data that define properties like CPU usage, memory usage, network usage, etc. These are real-time measurements stored in intervals and can be analysed using the metrics explorer.
 They are ideally suitable to be visualised as graphs as they are stored in a time-series database.

 Events, performance data, traces, etc. related to specific applications are stored in Azure Monitor logs.
 They are either structured or free from text and can be accessed from the Log Analytics workspace which supports a rich query language for analysis.

 Azure Monitor can collect data from different sources like applications, services it relies on, operating systems, and down to its own resource offerings.
 The data includes: